hump-coder/esp32-sx1262-lora-relay/README.md

 - `pump_station/wifi/connect_custom` – payload `SSID:PASSWORD` to join a specific network for OTA.
 - `pump_station/wifi/disable` – disconnect the receiver from WiFi and disable OTA updates.
 - `pump_station/reboot` – instruct the receiver to reboot.
+- `pump_station/status/request` – ask the receiver to immediately send status and battery info.
 - `pump_station/switch/state` – retained state topic used by the controller to resume the last relay state.

 The controller publishes status updates to: